 First, let me say that I am not a biblical scholar, nor am I about to give a theological treatise on fasting.
-All I can say is that Jehoshaphat proclaimed a fast (verse 3).
-To me, that means they didn’t eat.
-I know there are all kinds of books written about all different kinds of fasts, but all I know is that they fasted.
-Period.
+All I can say is that Jehoshaphat proclaimed a fast.
+That means they didn’t eat for a particular period of time.
+I know there are all kinds of books written about all different kinds of fasts, but all we know is that they fasted.

 In Matthew 6:16, Jesus gave instructions on fasting in secret, not to be seen by others; and in Acts 13:2-3, the early church was guided by the Holy Spirit after a time of fasting.
 There are no instructions on what to fast or how long to fast in the New Testament, so I am not prescribing how to fast.

-But I just want to make one point: fasting is a way to show that we are coming humbly before our God, completely dependent upon Him for help.
-If we are not willing to take this first step, then we will probably continue to struggle with our situation.
+I just want to make one point: fasting is a way to show that we are coming humbly before our God, completely dependent upon Him for help.
 If we truly desire to see breakthrough, we will be willing to deny ourselves and seek the Lord.

 How you fast is between you and God.
-But I believe that if you will take this first step, showing God that you trust Him, need Him, depend on Him, that you are completely desperate for Him and see no way out of your situation without His divine intervention, He will honor that.
+But I believe that if we will take this first step, showing God that we trust Him, need Him, depend on Him, that we are completely desperate for Him, and that we see no way out of our situation without His divine intervention, I believe He will honor that.

-“The people of Judah came together to seek help from the Lord; indeed, they came from every town in Judah to seek him” (2 Chronicles 20:4, NIV).
+“The people of Judah came together to seek help from the Lord; indeed, they came from every town in Judah to seek him.”2 Chronicles 20:4